 Lava in Royal Gardens

-The next day we have booked a lava tour with "Kalapana Cultural Tours" in Royal Gardens, but Yvonne sets the alarm one hour too late and we miss our tour.
+The next day, we booked a lava tour with "Kalapana Cultural Tours" in Royal Gardens, but Yvonne sets the alarm one hour too late and we miss our tour.
 My little chaos woman.
-She has a terribly guilty conscience and we book the noon tour.
-To boot the whole afternoon in blazing sun over the lava fields makes me a little headache.
+She feels guilty and we book the noon tour.
+To stroll over the lava fields the whole afternoon in the blazing sun gives me a little headache.
 However, my volcano fanaticism knows hardly any limits.
 I'm willing to put up with just about any effort.